in28minutes/in28minutes.github.io/_blog/articles/2017-11-16-maven-in-5-steps.md

 ### Step 4 : How does Maven Work?

-Maven Repository contains all the jars indexed by artifact id and group id.
+All jars in the Maven Repository are indexed by `artifactid` and `group id`.

-Once we add a dependency to our pom.xml, maven asks the maven repository for the jar dependencies giving group id and the artifact id as the input.
+When we add a dependence to our pom.xml, maven queries the maven repository for jar dependencies, using the group id and artefact id as input.
 - Maven repository stores all the versions of all dependencies.
 JUnit 4.2,4.3,4.4

-The jar dependencies are stored on your machine in a folder called maven local repository.
-All our projects would refer to the jars from the maven local repository.
+The jar dependencies are saved on your system in the maven local repository folder.
+All of our projects would make use of the jars in the maven local repository.

-> Local Repository : a temp folder on your machine where maven stores the jar and dependency files that are downloaded from Maven Repository.
+> Local Repository: a temporary folder on your workstation in which Maven keeps jar and dependent files obtained from the Maven Repository.

 ### Step 5 : Important Maven Commands
- - mvn --version
+ - `mvn --version`
- - mvn compile (compiles source files)
+ - `mvn compile` (compiles source files)
- - mvn test-compile (compiles test files) - one thing to observe is this also compiles source files
+ - `mvn test-compile` (compiles test files) - one thing to observe is this also compiles source files
- - mvn clean - deletes target directory
+ - `mvn clean` - deletes target directory
- - mvn test - run unit tests
+ - `mvn test` - run unit tests
- - mvn package - creates the jar
+ - `mvn package` - creates the jar
-- help:effective-settings
+- `help:effective-settings`
-- help:effective-pom
+- `help:effective-pom`
-- dependency:tree
+- `dependency:tree`
-- dependency:sources
+- `dependency:sources`
-- --debug
+- `--debug`